jmwestenberg/jmwestenberg/README.md

 </p>
 -	LinkedIn: 	<a href="https://www.linkedin.com/in/westenbergj"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin"></a>

-- 🤔 I’m currently working on notes for an intro to R for economists crash course.
-Let me know if you have any 'must know' recommendations!
+- 🤔 I previously taught an intro to R for economists workshop to teach basic data wrangling/plotting skills.
+See my notes at [here](https://jmwestenberg.github.io/courses/rcourse/) and let me know if you have any suggestions for additions!

 - 🌱 I'm currently in the very prelimenary stages of learning python.

+- ⚡ I love chatting with new people.
+Don't hesitate to reach out if you want to talk!

 Check out my [website](https://jmwestenberg.github.io) built using the Academic theme for Hugo.
 While you are there check out my grill creations @ <https://jmwestenberg.github.io/hobbies/grilling/march2021/>